anna-dor-plumsail/documents-docs/source/document-generation/xlsx/external-links.rst

 Links
 =====

-.. _external-links:

 **Create DOCX document from template** action allows you to add dynamic hyperlinks to a location on the web.

-You can download the source document and the result document for the example described below in `links demo <./demos.html#links-and-endnotes>`_.
+You can download the source document and the result document for the example described below in `links demo <./demos.html#links>`_.

 Let us assume we have a list of online learning resources.